BurraRohan/StoryCraft_The_AI_Story_Generator/README.md

 ---

 ## 🖥️ **Backend**
-- **Flask/Django**: Python-based frameworks to build APIs and web applications.
+- **Flask**: Python-based frameworks to build APIs and web applications.

 ---